 There are two main types of dietary fats: saturated and unsaturated.
-Saturated fats are primarily found in animalderived foods such as fatty meats, cheese, butter and other whole milk dairy products as well as prepared foods such as pizza, baked goods, and many desserts.
+Saturated fats can be found in plant-based foods such as coconut oil, palm kernel oils, vegan cheese, and fried or baked goods.
 A diet high in saturated fat has long been associated with health conditions such as diabetes, cardiovascular disease and obesity.
-Unsaturated fats, including monounsaturated and polyunsaturated fats, such as those found in olive oil, almonds and grape seed oil, may help to decrease the risk of diabetes, cardiovascular disease and obesity.
-Research shows that variation in the FTO gene can impact the body's response to saturated and unsaturated fat.\
+Unsaturated fats, including monounsaturated and polyunsaturated fats, such as those found in olive oil, almonds and grape seed oil, may help to decrease the risk of diabetes. cardiovascular disease and obesity.
+Research shows that variation in the FTO gene can impact the body's response to saturated and unsaturated fat.

-\Phillips CM et al. High dietary saturated fat intake accentuates obesity risk associated with the fat mass and obesity-associated gene in adults.
+Phillips CM et al. High dietary saturated fat intake accentuates obesity risk associated with the fat mass and obesity-associated gene in adults.
 Journal of Nutrition.
 2012;142:824-31.